beho/zig-csv/README.md

 Low-level CSV parser library for [Zig language](https://github.com/ziglang/zig).
 Each non-empty line in input is parsed as one or more tokens of type `field`, followed by `row_end`.

+*This library was conceived as Zig learning project and it was not used by me in production software.*

 ## Features

 - Reads UTF-8 files.